mdeber/browser_shot_plotter/README.md

 performance
 * If `annotations` is a GRanges object (e.g. of genes/transcripts), simple gene arrows are plotted, which are labeled by `gene_names`.
-If a `TxDb` object is given, full gene models are plotted, and `gene_names` is ignored.
+If a `TxDb` object is given, full gene models are plotted, and `gene_names` is ignored. _Note that producing full gene models can be performance limiting._
 * `pad_left` and `pad_right`: positive numbers that expand `region` on either side
 * `model_height`: the relative height of the gene model/gene arrow plot vs.